-Eastern Virginia Medical School's School of Health Professions has been in the business of providing distance education since 2003 with the deployment of the 100% web-based Clinical Embryology & Andrology Master's Program.
+Eastern Virginia Medical School's School of Health Professions has been in the business of providing distance education since 2003 with the deployment of the 100% web-based Clinical Embryology & Andrology Master's Program (since renamed Reproductive Clinical Science Master's Program).
 Today, distance learning touches many of the Health Professions programs and enables students all over the world to interact with their fellow students, faculty and staff through state-of-the-art technology.
 Courses can be taught through the Blackboard Learning Management System as well as a real-time live online classroom.
 Materials can be delivered in a variety of formats including streaming media, voiced over lectures and online meetings.

 Our vision is to position the School for Health Professions at EVMS at the forefront of teaching and learning through distance learning and instructional technology among health education schools.

 In order to achieve our vision, the office takes its mission to foster, promote and disseminate innovation, best practice and research in distance learning and instructional technology within the School of Health Professions.